quantopian/zipline/docs/source/bundles.rst

 .. note::

    Quandl has discontinued this dataset early 2018 and it no longer updates.
 Regardless, it is a useful starting point to try out Zipline without setting up your own dataset.

-:: _new_bundle
+.. _new_bundle:

 Writing a New Bundle
 ~~~~~~~~~~~~~~~~~~~~